- Category

 “It Takes Seconds.”
-Russian Missiles Unleash Winter Terror on Sumy
+How Russian Missiles Bring Winter Terror to Ukraine’s Border City of Sumy

 Russia’s largest aerial assault in months has plunged Ukraine into renewed terror, targeting civilians with over 120 missiles and 90 drones on November 17.
 Among the hardest hit is Sumy, Ukraine’s frontline city bracing for a winter of fear, destruction, and survival.